 The statistics are cause for concern, which is why there have been several innovations in recent years to help reduce ear damage as well as help those with permanent hearing loss live a normal life.

-From smart devices to artificial intelligence, we’ve compiled five of the latest and greatest assistive technologies that are making a difference for those suffering with hearing loss.
+From smart devices to artificial intelligence, we’ve compiled five of the latest and greatest assistive technologies that are making a difference for those who experience hearing loss.

 One of the contributors to hearing loss is sustained exposure to loud noises, such as concerts or nightclubs.
 With an Apple Watch, you can set a specific noise threshold—90 decibels for example—and your device will measure sound levels wherever you go throughout the day.
 Don’t worry, though, the microphone isn’t recording or saving your conversations.